Which of the following statements correctly uses directional term... | Channels for Pearson+

 Multiple Choice

-Which of the following statements correctly uses directional terms to describe the relationship between the knee and the ankle?
+Which of the following statements correctly uses directional terms to describe the position of the mouth relative to the nose?

 A